Charlotte Traumatic Brain Injury Lawyers

 - Bike accidents

-It’s true that certain accidents can’t be prevented; however, if you received a brain injury by someone else’s carelessness or misconduct, it is highly advised that you speak with a brain injury attorney.
-It is worth your while to see if compensation is available for you, and it could mean the difference between paying for your own recovery and having financial assistance.
+It’s true that certain accidents can’t be prevented; however, if you received a brain injury as a result of someone else’s carelessness or misconduct, it is highly advised that you speak with a brain injury attorney in Charlotte.
+It is worth your while to see if compensation is available for you, as it could mean the difference between paying for your own recovery and having financial assistance.

 Steps to Take after a Brain Injury

 The period following a recent traumatic brain injury is a critical one.
-It bears repeating that if you’ve recently sustained any kind of head injury that you see a doctor immediately.
+It bears repeating that if you’ve recently sustained any kind of head injury, you should see a doctor immediately.

 If at all possible, document and record all details surrounding your injury.
-You may need the help of witnesses or friends for this, and it’s best to do this as soon as you are able to so that things are fresh in your mind.
-Take pictures, both of the location where the injury occurred as well as any symptoms or physical indicators of the injury itself.
-Any and all information you have will only help your case, and an experienced brain injury attorney will collect further information for you if it’s needed.
+You may need the help of witnesses or friends, and it’s best to do this as soon as you are able to so that things are fresh in your mind.
+Take pictures, both of the location where the injury occurred and any physical indicators of the injury itself.
+Any and all information you have will only help your case, and an experienced brain injury attorney will collect further information for you if needed.

 For instances like car accidents, you should always avoid speaking with the other party’s insurance company.
 The reason for this is that insurance companies will often try to gather information so as to make it appear that you were at fault for the accident.
 This can also hurt your claim.

-Finally, if you’ve suffered a TBI by a car accident or any other kind of personal injury accident, it’s highly recommended that you speak with an experienced traumatic brain injury attorney.
-A skilled brain injury attorney will know what you are entitled to, and can provide you with projected financial costs for recovery as well as help you seek compensation for them.
+Finally, if you’ve suffered a TBI by a car accident or any other kind of accident, it’s highly recommended that you speak with an experienced traumatic brain injury attorney.
+A skilled brain injury attorney will know what you are entitled to and can provide you with projected financial costs for recovery, as well as help you seek compensation for them.

-Contact us today at (704) 376-1911 for your confidential, no-cost consultation.
-As North Carolina’s leading brain injury lawyers, we care about you and your family and want to help you move forward.
-If you are unable to meet in our office, we can come to your home, hospital or place of recovery and there is no pressure or obligation to hire us for your claim.
+Contact us today for your confidential, no-cost consultation.
+As some of the leading brain injury lawyers in Charlotte, we care about you and your family and want to help you move forward.
+If you are unable to meet in our office, we can come to your home, hospital, or place of recovery.
+There is no pressure or obligation to hire us for your claim.